-- 7. The Development Officer: - (a) shall assist and advise the Municipal Planning Commission, Council, Administration, applicants and the public with respect to the provisions, standards and requirements of this Bylaw and other pertinent legislation and policies, and in regard to the planning of orderly and economical development within the Municipality; - (b) shall determine if an application is complete, i.e. that it provides enough information to make an informed decision and shall notify the applicant accordingly; - (cb) shall process, refer and, as assigned to them, decide upon development permit applications in accordance with this bylaw; - (de) shall decide upon permitted uses with or without conditions; - (ed) may refer any development permit application to the Municipal Planning Commission for a decision; - (fe) may approve variances as provided for in this BylawSection 33; - (gf) shall refer to the Municipal Planning Commission for a decision when an application for a variance exceeds the variance power assigned to the Development Officer; - (hg) shall refer discretionary use development permit applications to the Municipal Planning Commission for a decision, except as may be otherwise provided for in this bylaw; - (ih) may approve, with or without conditions, a discretionary use application for a new ManufacturedModular Home that replaces an existing Mobile Home, or Manufactured Home or Modular Home in any district where a ManufacturedModular Home is listed as a discretionary use; - (j) may approve, with or without conditions, a discretionary use application for an "Accessory Building or Use" for each RV stall in a campground for which the Municipal Planning Commission previously approved a Comprehensive Site Development Plan that allows in principle a discretionary use "Accessory Building or Use" on each RV stall, in any district where an "Accessory Building or Use" is listed as a discretionary use in a campground; - (ki) shall issue a notice of decision for a development permit application that was approved by the Development Officer for a variance or by the Municipal Planning Commission for a discretionary use or a variance and, if an appeal is not filed within the prescribed timeline, shall issue a development permit; - (ij) shall issue a development permit when the Subdivision and Development Appeal Board has approved a proposed development; - (mk) may issue a Stop Order pursuant to the Act Municipal Government Act or, when deemed appropriate to do so, may obtain direction from the Municipal Planning Commission to issue a Stop Order and, for these purposes, acting with the delegation of the designated officer or the Chief Administrative Officer, may give reasonable notice to a landowner or occupant and thereafter may enter property at a reasonable time for inspection and enforcement; - (nl) shall maintain a public register of development permits issued by the Development Authority; - (om) shall maintain a public register of approved amendments to this bylaw; - (ph) may prepare and maintain such forms and notices as they may deem necessary;
+- 7. The Development Officer: - (a) shall assist and advise the Municipal Planning Commission, Council, Administration, applicants and the public with respect to the provisions, standards and requirements of this Bylaw and other

-(q) may require a Comprehensive Site Development Plan or an Area Structure Plan for a redesignation, development permit or subdivision application as provided for in Schedule 4.
+- pertinent legislation and policies, and in regard to the planning of orderly and economical development within the Municipality; - (b) shall determine if an application is complete, i.e. that it provides enough information to make an informed decision and shall notify the applicant accordingly; - (cb) shall process, refer and, as assigned to them, decide upon development permit applications in accordance with this bylaw; - (de) shall decide upon permitted uses with or without conditions; - (ed) may refer any development permit application to the Municipal Planning Commission for a decision; - (fe) may approve variances as provided for in this BylawSection 33; - (gf) shall refer to the Municipal Planning Commission for a decision when an application for a variance exceeds the variance power assigned to the Development Officer; - (hg) shall refer discretionary use development permit applications to the Municipal Planning Commission for a decision, except as may be otherwise provided for in this bylaw; - (ih) may approve, with or without conditions, a discretionary use application for a new-manufactured-Modular Home that replaces an existing Mobile Home, or Manufactured Home or Modular Home in any district where a Manufactured-Modular Home is listed as a discretionary use; - (j) may approve, with or without conditions, a discretionary use application for an "Accessory Building or Use" for each RV stall in a campground for which the Municipal Planning Commission previously approved a Comprehensive Site Development Plan that allows in principle a discretionary use "Accessory Building or Use" on each RV stall, in any district where an "Accessory Building or Use" is listed as a discretionary use in a campground; - (ki) shall issue a notice of decision for a development permit application that was approved by the Development Officer for a variance or by the Municipal Planning Commission for a discretionary use or a variance and, if an appeal is not filed within the prescribed timeline, shall issue a development permit; - (ij) shall issue a development permit when the Subdivision and Development Appeal Board has approved a proposed development; - (mk) may issue a Stop Order pursuant to the Act Municipal Government Act or, when deemed appropriate to do so, may obtain direction from the Municipal Planning Commission to issue a Stop Order and, for these purposes, acting with the delegation of the designated officer or the Chief Administrative Officer, may give reasonable notice to a landowner or occupant and thereafter may enter property at a reasonable time for inspection and enforcement; - (nl) shall maintain a public register of development permits issued by the Development Authority; - (om) shall maintain a public register of approved amendments to this bylaw; - (pn) may prepare and maintain such forms and notices as they may deem necessary; - (q) may require a Comprehensive Site Development Plan or an Area Structure Plan for a redesignation, development permit or subdivision application as provided for in Schedule 4. - (r) in all its decisions, shall conform to the land uses provided for in each land use district, including as provided for "Similar Uses".